emily-gao/chatty-app/README.md

 ### Extra Features

-* Links to an image will be auto-deleted and the image will be fetched from the link and displayed
+* Links to images will be auto-deleted and the images will be fetched from the link and displayed
 * Different users' names will each be coloured differently and the colouring is consistent between connected user instances
 * A list of active users with their usernames are displayed
 * When any connected user is typing, either to update their username or input a message, all other connected users are notified